webforj/webforj-documentation/docs/data-binding/automatic-binding.md

 ### `UseValidator` annotation

-Use the `UseValidator` annotation to declare validators that enforce additional validation rules during binding. validators applied in the order you specify them.
+Use the `UseValidator` annotation to declare validators that enforce additional validation rules during binding.
+Validators apply in the order you specify them.

 ```java
 public class UserRegistration extends App {